Where Do Avalanches Occur?

 Use Good Judgement:

-Think twice before becoming a participant in a high pointing competition.
+Think twice before becoming a participant in high pointing.
 High pointing is a competition to see who can ride to the highest and steepest point on a steep mountain side for bragging rights.
-A little fun in games like this can turn ugly very quickly.
-Enjoy the wild places Mother Nature has to offer but still give it the respect and caution it deserves.
+A little fun like this can turn ugly very quickly.
+Enjoy the wild places Mother Nature has to offer, but with great respect and caution.

 Ride with a Guide: